Teaching in Germany

 International schools in Germany usually require teachers to hold a valid teaching license in their home state or country, as well as previous classroom teaching experience.
 University requirements can vary, though experienced licensed teachers are preferred.

-Teachers are responsible for preparing and submitting their own visa application; however, Teach Away placement coordinators help successful hires through the visa application process.
-As with most EU countries, non-EU residents do face more of a challenge when applying for a work visa, although it is certainly possible.
+Teachers are responsible for preparing and submitting their own visa applications.
+As with most EU countries, non-EU residents do face more of a challenge when applying for a work visa, although it is certainly possible to receive one.
 Applicants will need a passport, two passport-sized photos, an employment contract or letter of intent, and criminal record check, in addition to the application form and any applicable fees.

 Today’s Germany is diverse, open, and progressive.
 Located in the heart of Europe, Germany has become one of Europe’s most popular options for both students and foreign workers.
 As the home of Einstein, Beethoven, and the original printing press, the country’s history makes for fascinating exploration, and its modern cities and infrastructure make that exploration simple and enjoyable.